Ladies and Gentlemen... the Grateful Dead

 Ladies and Gentlemen... the Grateful Dead is a four-CD live album by the Grateful Dead.
 It was recorded at the April 25–29, 1971 shows at the Fillmore East in New York City.
 Some songs on the eponymous live album Grateful Dead were recorded at these shows as well.
 The album, released in October 2000, was certified Gold by the RIAA on January 6, 2002.
-Unlike Dick's Picks, Road Trips, Dave's Picks, and certain other of the band's archival series of live album releases, which are simply two-track stereo recordings made from the soundboard during the concert, the shows on Ladies and Gentlemen were recorded on a 16-track multitrack recorder and were mixed down to stereo just prior to the album's 2000 release.
+The shows on Ladies and Gentlemen were recorded on a 16-track multitrack recorder and were mixed down to stereo for the album's release.